Skip to main content

 Required Documents

-• Certification and Acknowledgement of Trust Agreement for Death Claim Settlement (if trust is beneficiary)
+• Certification and Acknowledgement of Trust Agreement for Death Claim Settlement (OL4388A), plus the operative trust documents if requested, when a trust is the beneficiary

-How long the process takes at Nassau Life: Payment is usually made within 15 business days of receiving all requirements in good order, or sooner when required by law.
-Delays may occur if additional documentation is needed, the policy is within the contestability period, or the circumstances of death require further investigation.
+How long the process takes at Nassau Life: Nassau states payment is usually made within 15 business days of receiving all requirements in good order, or sooner when required by law.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-Nassau Life requires several documents to process a claim, including Completed Beneficiary Statement form (FG11), Certified death certificate showing cause and manner of death (original for benefits over $500,000), and Copy of insurance policy or annuity contract (if available), and additional documentation depending on the account type.
+Nassau Life requires several documents to process a claim, including Completed Beneficiary Statement — FG11 (life) or FG14 (annuity), or FG11B / FG14B in AK, FL, KS, MN, NH, NY — all three pages, one per beneficiary, signed before a disinterested witness, Certified death certificate showing cause and manner of death (original required when the benefit exceeds $500,000; a copy of a certified certificate may be accepted at $500,000 or less), and Notarized signature page when the claim is $5 million or greater, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

-Nassau Life's Life Insurance Claims can be reached by phone at 1-800-814-3692 for questions throughout the claims process.
+Nassau Life's Nassau Claims can be reached by phone at 1-800-814-3692 for questions throughout the claims process.

 Multiple Nassau Life policies may mean multiple claims.
 Some account types can be processed together, but others require their own documentation.
-Check with the Life Insurance Claims to confirm what applies.
+Check with the Nassau Claims to confirm what applies.

 Nassau Life